Jump to section

 When employees feel like they’ve gotten everything they can from their job, they'll often be ready for a new change.

-When developing your employee retention strategy, focus on the following 10 steps:
+When developing your strategy, focus on the following 10 steps to increase employee retention:

 1. Solve employee pain points